lucapette/website/content/writing/writing-integration-tests-for-a-go-cli-application.md

 highlight the point of this benefit even more: the binary doesn't even have to be a Go program :)

-I enjoy using this technique and hopefully it helps some of you too.
+I enjoy using this technique, hopefully you will too.
 Happy testing with Go!